waynshang/gitupload/README.md

 # gitupload
-how to upload file to github
+how to upload files to github